kyma-project/community/concepts/admission-webhook-cert-management/README.md

 <img src="assets/admission-controller-certs.drawio.svg">

-## How Kyma webhooks manage cerificates
+## How Kyma webhooks manage certificates

 A handful of Kyma operators are deployed with custom validating admission webhooks (api-gateway, pod-preset, serverless, telemetry, etc.).
 They use different approaches to manage certificates, which can be categorized into 2 groups.